I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 -

-Test without the risk: It has a cool simulation mode that lets you test the AI on thousands of your past support tickets before it ever chats with a live customer.
+Test without the risk: It has a simulation mode that lets you test the AI on thousands of your past support tickets before it ever chats with a live customer.
 This gives you a really clear picture of how it will perform and lets you launch it with confidence.

 -

 You're in control: You get to decide exactly what the AI handles.
-You can start small, having it answer simple questions and pass everything else to a human, or you can create custom actions, like having it look up an order status in Shopify or create a new ticket in Jira.
+You can start by having it answer simple questions and pass everything else to a human, or you can create custom actions, like having it look up an order status in Shopify or create a new ticket in Jira.

 - It's a dedicated AI platform, so you'll manage it from a separate dashboard, not inside your HubSpot portal.

-eesel AI has straightforward pricing based on usage, so you aren't penalized for every ticket it successfully resolves.
+Pricing: eesel AI has straightforward pricing based on usage, so you aren't penalized for every ticket it successfully resolves.

 -

-Team Plan: Starts at $299/month ($239/month if billed annually) for up to 1,000 AI interactions and 3 bots.
+Team plan: Starts at $299/month ($239/month if billed annually) for up to 1,000 AI interactions and 3 bots.

 -

-Business Plan: Starts at $799/month ($639/month if billed annually) for up to 3,000 interactions, unlimited bots, and more advanced features like training on past tickets.
+Business plan: Starts at $799/month ($639/month if billed annually) for up to 3,000 interactions, unlimited bots, and more advanced features like training on past tickets.

 -

-Custom Plan: For bigger companies with unique needs and unlimited interactions.
+Custom plan: For bigger companies with unique needs and unlimited interactions.

 2. HubSpot’s site navigation bot